 - Food and Bioprocess Engineering: design and development of systems for processing and handling of food and agricultural products and processes involving cells, enzymes, or other biological components.

 - Machine Systems Engineering: design and development of machines and machine systems for food, feed and fiber production and processing.

-Students select courses with the assistance of faculty advisors in an individualized advising system.
+Students select courses with the assistance of a professional staff advisor in an individualized advising system.
 Faculty members also assist with professional development and job placement for students.

 For graduates to become successful practicing biological and agricultural engineers, students need to acquire a set of skills, knowledge, and behaviors as they progress through the curriculum.
 We have established the following program outcomes outlining what students are expected to know and be able to do upon completion of the curriculum.
 At the time of graduation, students should have: